Azure/avocado/README.md

 Level: ERROR

-The [default API version tag](https://azure.github.io/autorest/generate/#adding-tags-when-generating) (as seen in the `Basic information` section in the [AutoRest configuration file](http://azure.github.io/autorest/user/configuration.html) (the README file)) does not contain the latest API version for given OpenAPI `.json` file.
+The [default][AutoRest tags] API version tag (as seen in the `Basic information` section in the [AutoRest configuration file][AutoRest config] (the README file)) does not contain the latest API version for given OpenAPI `.json` file.

-To fix this error, please make sure the `.json` file at the latest API version path is included in the list of paths for the default tag, in the relevant `Tag:` section in the AutoRest configuration file (the README file).
+To fix this error, please make sure the `.json` file at the latest API version path is included in the list of paths for the default tag, in the [relevant `Tag:` section][AutoRest tags] in the AutoRest configuration file (the README file).
 Alternatively, change the default API version tag by editing the `Basic information` section.

 For an example detailed analysis of an occurrence of such error, see [this GitHub comment](https://github.com/Azure/azure-rest-api-specs/pull/23941#issuecomment-1585085436).